 Details of Ashoka Tree

 Ashoka is an evergreen wild tree still found in Himalayas and across Indian sub-continent.
-It?s height is about 6-9 meters, leaves 15-25 cm long and green colour.
+It?s height is about 6-9 meters, leaves 15-25 cm long and green color.
 In spring season ashoka tree is covered with red color flowers and looks really very beautiful.
 The fruits are about 6-10 inches long, looks like broad beans containing 6-8 grey color seed like chest nut.

 Ashok bark, seed and flower are used in manufacturing medicines.

 Most of the people thinks False Ashoka(nettilingam) as saraca asoca but these two are different.
 False ashoka can not be used for medicine purpose.
-You can easily differentiate between two variety of tree easily using the following atribute.
+You can easily differentiate between two variety of the tree easily using the following atribute.

 - Ashoka flowers are red(initially orange in color) while False Ashoka flowers are apple green color.

 - Ashoka fruits looks like broad beans containing multiple seeds while false ashoka fruits are small spherical and contains only one seeds.